 It happens to the best of students.
 Sometimes, one has to hand in an assignment late.
 In the past, there were several ways to deal with this situation.
 If the essay was due at 5, you could lie and say you dropped it off at 5:05 (even if you slipped it under an office door or into a mailbox the next morning at 7:10 am).
 Now, stealing an extra evening is much more difficult.
 If your professor is using an LMS, they will know exactly when the assignment was uploaded.
 While many professors won’t care if an essay is uploaded at midnight or 4:00 am, some will and either way, they will know exactly when it arrived.

 Likewise, in the past, students could more easily lie about submitting assignments that were in fact never submitted.
 In a print culture, educators with hundreds of students often did struggle to keep track of assignments (if you think it’s easy, try lugging around 300 exams and not misplacing a single page).
 As a result, some professors would simply accept assignments that students claimed had been submitted.
 After all, in a print culture, some assignments were lost.
 With today’s online learning platforms, such deception is no longer possible.
 On the backend of learning management systems, such as Canvas or Blackboard, professors can see what you have uploaded, when and sometimes even when you attempted an upload.
-Since students can also see what they have uploaded, the onus is now on students not professors to ensure the assignments are in fact uploaded in an accessible format and timely manner.
+Since students can also see what they have uploaded, the onus is now on students not professors to ensure the assignments are uploaded in an accessible format and timely manner.
 This is good news for educators and bad news for anyone interested in cheating.

 In the past, cheating was easy, especially when it came to lying about having done the readings.
 Roll into class at the last minute, skim a few pages, and then try to fake it out with provocative comments that may be only vaguely connected to the readings.
 In 2017, this cheat is no longer possible.
 If you’re professor has uploaded the readings on to an LMS, they can see exactly how many pages you’ve viewed and how many minutes you’ve spent on each reading (see the screen shot below for a detailed look at just some of the information your professors can see on Canvas).

 Attendance is not yet automated, but this may arrive soon (e.g., if universities start to issue swipe cards or use biometric devices to determine not only when students are present but whether or not they stay for an entire lecture, lab or seminar).
 For now, however, professors already do have many more tools to make attendance easier and more accurate.
 If attendance was once collected, often haphazardly, on sign-in sheets passed around the classroom, it is now typically done online and therefore, less vulnerable to loss over the course of the semester.